6 Tips for Raising Independent Children

 Before long, they either expect us to help or don’t believe they can do it themselves.

 To a large extent, assisting our kids is part of our job description.
-We’re supposed to help toddlers zip up their winter coats and guide sleepy kids towards their soft, warm beds.
+We’re supposed to help toddlers zip up their winter coats and guide sleepy kids toward their soft, warm beds.
 We’re meant to place curfews on teenagers still learning to make wise choices.

 But a pattern of regularly doing for kids what they can do for themselves makes them further reliant on us.